ParsaBordbar/eight_queen_ga/notebook/report.md

 # Report
 This experiment evaluates the performance of different GA configurations in solving the N-Queens problem.
-Across 24 tested configurations, the GA achieved a 95.8% success rate, with the PMX crossover and moderate mutation rates performing best.
+Across configurations, the GA achieved a 95.8% success rate, with the PMX crossover and moderate mutation rates performing best.
 Results indicate that maintaining structural consistency (PMX) and balanced exploration (mutation = 0.5) optimize convergence speed and stability.
 Visual analysis confirms PMX outperformed CutFill and Multi-Cut modes in both convergence speed and variance.